 4 - Have the Right Tools at Your Disposal

 If you want to appear professional an effective sales tool like Solargraf is a must.
 This specialized software makes going door-to-door a walk in the park.
-It not only provides call-verified leads, it also integrates the highest quality HD imagery through partnerships with Nearmap and Eagleview, making it easy to measure a roof in real time.
+It integrates the highest quality HD imagery through partnerships with Nearmap and Eagleview, making it easy to measure a roof in real time.
 Solargraf also provides precise quotes on the fly, and informs clients how much energy they're going to save.
 It can even be used to close deals by getting a prospect’s e-signature, on the spot.

 5 - Keep it Conversational